 Where you are not able to resolve your complaint in this way and wish to make a formal complaint you should do so, preferably in writing as soon as possible after the event and ideally within a few days, as this helps us to establish what happened more easily.
 In any event, this should be:

-Within 12 months of the incident or within 12 months of discovering the incident occurred.
-Please give as much detail as you can.
+Within 12 months of the incident, or within 12 months of the date on which the event which is the subject of the complaint comes to the complainants notice, giving as much detail as you can.

 If you are a registered patient you can complain about your own care.
 You are unable to complain about someone else’s treatment without their written authority.
 See the separate section in this leaflet.